Net zero: heating

 The shift to low carbon heating is at a relatively early stage compared with sectors such as power and transport.
 However, the technology needed to warm our homes without producing carbon dioxide is already in existence, and falling in cost.

-There is a growing consensus that the decarbonisation of heat is vital to reaching net zero, through deployment of low-carbon technologies such as electric heat pumps, district heating and low-carbon gases, in combination with reducing demand through improved energy efficiency.
+The decarbonisation of heat is vital to reaching net zero, through deployment of low-carbon technologies such as electric heat pumps, district heating and low-carbon gases, in combination with reducing demand through improved energy efficiency.

 Heating is responsible for around 40% of UK energy consumption and 20% of emissions.
 Policymakers have identified heat as a 'difficult' area to decarbonise, due to large energy requirements (at peak, demand can be multiple times that of the power sector) and the extent to which points of emissions (such as boilers in homes) are locally distributed.